riadhasan380-ux/Small-Business-VLAN-ACL-Packet-Tracer-Lab/README.md

 This is a Packet Tracer lab I built while practicing networking.

-I wanted to understand how a small business network could be set up with different groups separated, like Admin, Employees, Guests, and the Server/Printer side.
+I wanted to see how a real small business network might be structured — separating Admin, Employees, Guests, and Servers.

 **Tools:** Cisco Packet Tracer
 **Practiced:** VLANs, trunking, DHCP, router-on-a-stick, and ACLs